landelare/ue5coro/Docs/Awaiters.md

 In practice, for awaiters in this namespace it will usually happen within 2 ticks.

+The return values of these functions are movable and some of them support multiple concurrent co_awaits, but relying on the latter is not recommended.

 ### Latent callbacks

-To help with the situation above, the engine's own `ON_SCOPE_EXIT` can be used to place code in a destructor, ensuring that it will always run even if the latent action manager cancels the coroutine.
+To help with the example code from the previous section above, the engine's own `ON_SCOPE_EXIT` can be used to place code in a destructor, ensuring that it will always run even if the latent action manager cancels the coroutine.

 The types in UE5Coro/LatentCallbacks.h provide specialized versions of this that only execute the provided function/lambda if the coroutine is canceled for a